 But the most revealing reason behind Shell's efforts to push nitrogen-enriched gas might be its decision to suspend research on alternative fuels.
 In March 2009, Shell announced it would hold back indefinitely on funding and research for solar and wind power.
 Hydrogen power was given the boot, too.
 Analysts cited recent drops in oil prices and an economic downturn as possible reasons for the move [source: Hadhazy].

-For more information about fuel and other related topics, follow the links on the next page.
+For more information about fuel and other related topics, follow the links below.

 Related HowStuffWorks Articles

 - Is premium gasoline really better for luxury vehicles?

 - How does a gas pump know when my tank is full?

 - How does oil speculation raise gas prices?